 - 17-3/4 (17.75) inches opening width between posts

 The 10-inch rack (aka “half-rack”) isn’t a standard (that I could find).
-Instead, it’s more like a general consensus (kind of like we’ve unofficially settled on two sizes of toilet seat lid).
-As such, all equipment advertised as 10-inches or half-rack might not be compatible.
+Instead, it’s more like a general consensus (kind of like how we’ve unofficially settled on two sizes of toilet seat lid).
+Therefore, all equipment advertised as 10-inches or half-rack might not be compatible.

 10-inch racks are much more common outside the US (I’m not sure why).
 There are tons of companies selling 10-inch racks and accessories outside the US.